aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 each of the components of *dst*.
 When this happens, the result is said to be *replicated* to *dst*. :opcode:`RCP` is one such instruction.

+Modifiers
+^^^^^^^^^^^^^^^

+TGSI supports modifiers on inputs (as well as saturate modifier on instructions).

+For inputs which have a floating point type, both absolute value and negation modifiers are supported (with absolute value being applied first).
+TGSI_OPCODE_MOV is considered to have float input type for applying modifiers.

+For inputs which have signed type only the negate modifier is supported.
+This includes instructions which are otherwise ignorant if the type is signed or unsigned, such as TGSI_OPCODE_UADD.

+For inputs with unsigned type no modifiers are allowed.

 Instruction Set
 ---------------